-• Climate Change Challenge: Research Questions
+• Electrify Your Future Challenge: Research Questions

-Before your team starts designing their city, students need to learn about climate change; its causes; the impact on the environment, the economy, and people; and the solutions people are working toward today.
+Before your team starts designing their city, students need to learn about electricity generated power solutions; its causes; the impact on the environment, the economy, and people; and the solutions people are working toward today.
 This handout is a great place to jump-start students' research and exploration.